-Being the god of festivity, pleasure and wine, he was quite a popular deity – both among gods and mortals.
+Being the god of festivity, pleasure, and wine, he was quite a popular deity – both among gods and mortals.
 He is the only god who had a mortal parent in the form of his mother Semele, his father being the mighty Zeus.
-He was bought up under the protection of mountain nymphs since Hera was rather ferocious towards her husband’s romantic advances outside their marriage.
-Dionysus slowly built a cult of followers and wanderers who would accompany him in his journeys around the world.
-Unlike other gods, he was far more present among his followers – feasting, drinking and living his life to the fullest with them.
-And then he irrevocably fell in love with Ariadne, who was despicably abandoned by Theseus when she fell asleep on the island of Naxos.
+He was brought up under the protection of mountain nymphs since Hera, Zeus’s wife, was jealous of her husband’s romantic adventures outside their marriage.
+Dionysus slowly built a cult of followers who would accompany him on his journeys around the world.
+He was far more interactive with his followers than the other gods, feasting, drinking, and living life to the full with them.
+He fell irrevocably in love with Ariadne, who was despicably abandoned by Theseus when she fell asleep on the island of Naxos.

-When Zeus and his brothers drew straws to decide who gets to be the lord of which realm, Poseidon drew the realm of seas.
-Thus he became the ruler of seas and, along with his wife Amphitrite, led a group of lesser gods that included the Triton and Nereid.
-Being the lord of seas, he was widely worshiped and followed by seamen and voyagers alike.
-But he also had a far reaching influence – historians state him as a major deity in several ancient Greek cities.
+When Zeus and his brothers drew straws to decide who got to be the lord of which realm, Poseidon drew the realm of the seas.
+In this way, he became the ruler of the seas and, along with his wife Amphitrite, led a group of lesser gods that included Triton and the Nereids.
+Being the lord of seas, he was widely worshiped and followed by seamen and voyagers.
+But his influence was even more far reaching.
+Historians cite him as being a major deity in several ancient Greek cities.

 In terms of sheer power, he came second only to the mighty Zeus.
 As well as taming the power of the seas, he also carried a trident which could cause massive earthquakes with a single strike.
 At some point, he fell desperately for Demeter who asked him to create the most unique creature if he was to win her.
 It is said he made a number of animals in his quest and finally created the first majestic horse.